 "I am pleased to be leaving the ward," he said.

-She didn't answer.
+She did not answer.

 "I am sure you are, too."

-Christine ignored him.
+Christine still ignored him.

 "Is a goddamned troublemaker," she said, never turning away from the window.
 "Leave me alone, Spock.
 You're usually very good at that."

 Chapel paced, trying to keep herself awake.
-She'd ordered coffee from the replicator--had found herself restricted to decaf.
+She'd ordered coffee from the replicator—had found herself restricted to decaf.
 "Caffeinated beverages are not allowed before rest period," the replicator had told her.

 So she was reduced to pacing.